 Since the usual email services don’t work for proper mass email, you need an email platform specifically designed for the task.

 A major part of properly executing a mass email campaign is the technical side of it: recipient list verification, IP/domain sender score management, ensuring your message doesn’t have typical features that set off spam filters, and so on.

 With that in mind, Clickback is the tool of choice.
 It handles the technical side for you, so you can focus on your campaign.

 For example, any email list deteriorates over time, as people leave jobs, change addresses, and so on.
 Addresses become invalid or inactive, or are repurposed as spam traps and honeypots.
 For this reason, it’s absolutely critical that you run your list through an email list verification service before you send.

 Clickback has one built in – a powerful, robust series of hygiene checks that clean out bad addresses and spam traps automatically when you upload your list.
 No third-party service necessary.

 It also uses its own proprietary IP addresses and domains when you send, so your sender score remains pristine.

-There’s no limit on how many contacts you can upload and send to, and Clickback MAIL’s unique features ensure your campaigns have maximum deliverability.
+There’s no limit on how many contacts you can upload and send to, and Clickback’s unique features ensure your campaigns have maximum deliverability.